Menu

 Chemical plant workers also may have been exposed to asbestos from:

 Many companies knew the health risks associated with asbestos.
 Despite this, some asbestos companies continued using the mineral.
-These negligent companies put individuals in danger for years.
+These companies put individuals in danger for years.
 Chemical plant workers at these companies may have experienced asbestos exposure.

 Manufacturers of Asbestos Products Used by Chemical Plant Workers